Left, Rear Brake Caliper may Drag – 2010-2020 Thomas Built Buses Saf-T-Liner C2, 2016-2019 HDX, & 2017-2019 EFX School Buses

 1. The vertical bolt assembly includes an alignment bushing.
 This bushing must be saved for reuse during reassembly of the brake.
 The bushing mounts in the torque plate and maintains the correct alignment of the brake assembly relative to the rotor.

 2. If the brake assembly does not separate from the anchor plate it may be helpful to install an M16X2.0 screw longer than the 120 mm at the bushing locations and tap the end of the bolt with a hammer to free the brake assembly.
-Remove the caliper/carriereBay assembly
+Remove the caliper/carriereBay logo assembly

 DISASSEMBLY – AXIAL MOUNTING BOLT STYLE (FL818A)

-1. Supporting the air disc brake in a safe way, remove and discard the six bolts (Figure 10, Item 2) and washers (Figure 10, Item 3) attaching the brake to the anchor plate and remove the caliper/carriereBay assembly from the vehicle.
+1. Supporting the air disc brake in a safe way, remove and discard the six bolts (Figure 10, Item 2) and washers (Figure 10, Item 3) attaching the brake to the anchor plate and remove the caliper/carriereBay logo assembly from the vehicle.

-CALIPER/CARRIEReBay INSTALLATION (VERTICAL AND AXIAL STYLES)
+CALIPER/CARRIER INSTALLATION (VERTICAL AND AXIAL STYLES)

 NOTE: For axial mounted calipers in FL818A, it may be necessary to use DTNA extension tool DSNCHA018005, referenced in tool letter 18TL18 and Figure 11.
 Torque to the values shown in Figure 12.